rockavoldy/odoo-cheatsheet/README.md

 python3 -m debugpy --wait-for-client --listen 0.0.0.0:5678 odoo-bin -c odoo.conf -d odoo13
 ```

-For this tutorial, i have an assumption that you already have your configuration to run and develop your odoo locally, so we just need to migrate that command or configuration to vscode launch.json
+For this one, i have an assumption that you already have your configuration to run and develop your odoo locally, so we just need to migrate that command or configuration to vscode launch.json
 1. Install debugpy first with pip
     ```sh
     pip3 install debugpy